derekseiple/chexss/rules/RULES.md

 ## Check
 TODO

+(Rough sketch of procedure)

+* player must defend self if can, only if can't defend self can they rely on other player to defend

 ## End of game
 TODO

 ### Examples
 #### White check mates Silver
 In this example white has just moved the bishop so that it is attacking the silver king.
-Since silver moves after white, since silver is in chech and does not have any valid moves, the game is over with white the winner.
+Since silver moves after white, and since silver is in check and does not have any valid moves, the game is over with white the winner.

 <img src="example_white_checkmates_silver.png" alt="example_white_checkmates_silver" width="500px"/>